miklevin/MikeLev.in/_posts/2024-11-04-good-kata-compensating-for-karma-chameleons.md

 had hit an impasse.
 The impact was in my own knowledge and ability, despite having PhD level intelligence AI at my disposal.
 You've got a know how to be a doctors boss.

+## Mastering Life's Climb, One Small Win at a Time

 Being knocked off your horse is a wonderful opportunity to learn how to hop back up onto your horse.
 No matter how high that horse may be Ivory, your tower or